Chloroplast: Primary endosymbiosis

 Approximately two billion years ago, a free-living cyanobacterium entered an early eukaryotic cell, either as food or as an internal parasite, but managed to escape the phagocytic vacuole it was contained in and persist inside the cell.
 This event is called endosymbiosis, or "cell living inside another cell with a mutual benefit for both".
 The external cell is commonly referred to as the host while the internal cell is called the endosymbiont.
 The engulfed cyanobacteria provided an advantage to the host by providing sugar from photosynthesis.
 Over time, the cyanobacterium was assimilated, and many of its genes were lost or transferred to the nucleus of the host.
-Some of the cyanobacterial proteins were then synthesized by host cell and imported back into the chloroplast (formerly the cyanobacterium), allowing the host to control the chloroplast.
+Some of the cyanobacterial proteins were then synthesized by the host cell and imported back into the chloroplast (formerly the cyanobacterium), allowing the host to control the chloroplast.

 Chloroplasts which can be traced back directly to a cyanobacterial ancestor (i.e. without a subsequent endosymbiotic event) are known as primary plastids ("plastid" in this context means almost the same thing as chloroplast).
 Chloroplasts that can be traced back to another photosynthetic eukaryotic endosymbiont are called secondary plastids or tertiary plastids (discussed below).

 Whether primary chloroplasts came from a single endosymbiotic event or multiple independent engulfments across various eukaryotic lineages was long debated.
 It is now generally held that with one exception (the amoeboid Paulinella chromatophora), chloroplasts arose from a single endosymbiotic event around two billion years ago and these chloroplasts all share a single ancestor.
-It has been proposed this the closest living relative of the ancestral engulfed cyanobacterium is Gloeomargarita lithophora.
+It has been proposed that the closest living relative of the ancestral engulfed cyanobacterium is Gloeomargarita lithophora.
 Separately, somewhere about 90–140 million years ago, this process happened again in the amoeboid Paulinella with a cyanobacterium in the genus Prochlorococcus.
 This independently evolved chloroplast is often called a chromatophore instead of a chloroplast.

 Chloroplasts are believed to have arisen after mitochondria, since all eukaryotes contain mitochondria, but not all have chloroplasts.
 This is called serial endosymbiosis—where an early eukaryote engulfed the mitochondrion ancestor, and then descendants of it then engulfed the chloroplast ancestor, creating a cell with both chloroplasts and mitochondria.